vinszent/cq-flake/README.md

 * new Python versions
 * nixpkgs dropping support for Sphinx ~~2.4~~ 3.0.2 or whatever other version it gets pinned to next
 * etc., you get the idea, breaking changes anywhere in the chain of packages.

+While nix is a source based package manager, I publish binaries to to [Cachix](https://docs.cachix.org/).
+This flake now includes the configuration required to automatically download binaries from my Cachix (thanks [thomaslepoix](https://github.com/thomaslepoix) and [EdenEast](https://github.com/EdenEast)).

 Now also includes [cq-kit](https://github.com/michaelgale/cq-kit).